juanramoncarceles/gatsby-source-wp-wpml/README.md

-## Gatsby site with WordPress source
+## Static site sourcing from a multilingual WordPress

-Has support for WPML.
+Created to source from an existing WordPress site with WPML.

+Created with Gatsby.